 Using Fabrication to Destroy

-Instead of using art to create, some learn how to create fabrications with the intent to destroy.
-Instead of using it to build new things and inform people, they use it to corrupt and misinform.
+Instead of using art to create, Dark Artists learn how to create fabrications with the intent to destroy.
+Instead of using it to build new things and inform people, they use their art to corrupt and misinform.

 When people think of Art, few think about the Bachelor of Arts recipients learning media, law, ethics and how to frame social issues, the people learning to wield “the other arts.”
 These alt-artists get overlooked as artists, but artists they are.
 Science isn’t what they are devoted to.
 Their craft isn’t tethered to reality or limited by it.